-The time from diagnosis to death is variable; some individuals may die within 5 years, and others may remain alive for 10 years, but overall the quality of life is very poor.
-While an interprofessional approach to management of Alzheimer patients is recommended, analysis of several studies reveals that this approach has no impact on the care of his patients.
+The time from diagnosis to death is variable; some individuals may die within five years, and others may remain alive for ten years, but overall the quality of life is very poor.
+While an interprofessional approach to management of Alzheimer patients is recommended, an analysis of several studies reveals that this approach has no impact on the care of his patients.
 However, because of the heterogeneity in the previous studies, more robust studies will be required to determine what type of approach works best for managing these patients.